 Setting OpenTelemetry to Send Metrics and Traces to Grafana Cloud

-For my next few blogs, I'll focus on observability and in particular how the OpenTelemetry project can help us.
+Let's look into how OpenTelemetry project can help provide a open interface to collecting metrics and traces from our applications.
 The OpenTelemetry (a.k.a OTel) open source project is about "portable telemetry to enable effective observability".
 It provides a collection of APIs, SDKs, and tools for many languages.
 Many vendors support native integrations, including the likes of, Grafana Labs, Elastic, Datadog and New Relic.

 For this blog we'll start with a lightweight Node.js set up.
 We'll use the auto instrumentation via environment variables and plug the telemetry into Grafana Cloud using Alloy.
 Alloy is Grafana's distribution of the OTel collector.